 4. Doorwerth Castle

-Doorwerth Castle dates back to the medieval period but has been besieged and burnt to the ground twice over the centuries.
-During World War 2 the castle again suffered an assault, having been bombarded by artillery but it was soon restored to its former appearance, which is what we see today.
+Doorwerth Castle dates back to the medieval period.
+However, it was besieged and burnt to the ground twice over the centuries.
+During World War 2 the castle again suffered an assault, having been bombarded by artillery.
+It was soon restored to its former appearance, which is what we see today.
 The castle is now maintained as a museum and it is said to be haunted by the ghost of somebody who starved to death in the castle.
 Not a very romantic notion, we know, by it did prompt the hilarious British TV show Most Haunted to film there, with amusing results.

 5. Muiderslot Castle

 Muiderslot Castle was one of the Netherlands’ first national museums.
-Having been built in the Medieval era and restored in the 17th century, it makes sense that these are the two periods on which the museum focuses.
-The world-famous playwright, historian, and poet P.C.Hooft (an Amsterdammer) once lived in the castle and there are remnants of his stay in the design of the castle.
+It was built in the Medieval era and restored in the 17th century.
+So, it makes sense that these are the two periods on which the museum focuses.
+The world-famous playwright, historian, and poet P.C.Hooft (an Amsterdammer) once lived in the castle and there are remnants of his stay in its design.
 He commissioned the beautiful gardens which still look as they did hundreds of years ago.
+Isnt’t that amazing?